Strike Three: Baseball Is Dead

 He was a brilliant attorney with a passion for the game.
 Preserving the sport for future generations was his goal.
 But his sense of mission and high moral character contrasted sharply with the bottom-line owners.
 Within two years, a large majority of the owners gave him a no confidence vote.
 Much of their anger was based on his intervention into the 1990 owners’ lockout of the players.
 There were other issues too; the owners spent most of his term trying to build up momentum for an ouster.
 Vincent’s concerns were justified; much of what he portended has come to fruition.
 And that’s a shame.
 Here was a man who said no to being a puppet and paid with his job.

 One of the leaders of the opposition to Vincent was the Milwaukee Brewers majority owner, Bud Selig.
 He eventually became acting commissioner and then received the actual title a few years later, just having retired in 2014.
 The seemingly feckless Selig has presided over the sinking of the baseball ship for 20 years.
+Now, in the ultimate slap in the face, this man has been elected to the Hall of Fame.
 He turned a blind eye to the tide of problems facing the game.
 How a man like that could reach such heights says something about our society.
 His sordid story would take another hub.
 I digress.

 An argument is frequently made that the problems I’ve cited exist only at the major league level.
 That reasoning is flawed.
 The game’s place in our society at every level, in one way or another, is determined by the decisions that come from the Major League Commissioner’s office.
 His decisions touch everything from ticket prices, ballpark atmosphere, licensing, concessions and even the minor leagues.
 The tone of the game is set by the man at the top.
 MLB may not be responsible for the overall cultural shift in this vast nation, but a high profile organization can still play a powerful role in defining it.